johnny0213/Complex-Table-Extraction/README.md

 7.2 Restore lines: Determine what textboxes are on the same line, which must include one and only one textbox with the label:
 	ITEM_NAME

-and include one or more textboxes with the labels:
+And include one or more textboxes with the labels:
 	ITEM_VALUE
 	SPEC
 	UNIT